-However, to better understand the risk and to inform appropriate recommendations to protect individuals with DS against COVID-19, the T21RS has launched several initiatives and many of the T21RS members are now part of a T21RS COVID-19 Taskforce.
+The T21RS has launched several initiatives to better understand the risk and to inform appropriate recommendations to protect individuals with Down syndrome against COVID-19, and to understand vaccination side effects and immune response.
+Many of the T21RS members are now part of a T21RS COVID-19 Taskforce.

 Our Clinical and Science & Society Committees have spearheaded the design and implementation of an international survey of COVID-19 in Down syndrome to be completed by carers and clinicians caring for individuals who have been diagnosed with COVID-19.
 The surveys are currently “live” in several countries and available in English, Spanish, French, Italian, and Portuguese.
-We will make our findings available at regular intervals to the entire Down syndrome community.
+We make our findings available at regular intervals to the entire Down syndrome community, and an initial report has been published in The Lancet’s EClinical Medicine.

-The survey is accompanied by an ongoing review of the relevant scientific and medical literature being undertaken by the T21RS Preclinical Committee.
-The goal is to better understand the potential roots of the susceptibility to viral respiratory infections in general for people with Down syndrome, and whether this vulnerability translates into a specific vulnerability to COVID-19.
+The T21RS Preclinical Committee has published a review of the relevant scientific and medical literature on the susceptibility for COVID-19 in people with Down syndrome.
+The goal was to better understand the potential roots of the susceptibility to viral respiratory infections in general for people with Down syndrome, and whether this vulnerability translates into a specific vulnerability to COVID-19.

 At T21RS, we are committed to conducting and supporting research needed to understand the following issues: